 The Bachelor of Arts in Music degree program is designed to challenge students to achieve the highest artistic standards in their chosen field of musical study, while cultivating their spiritual development.
 The program's medley of general, theological, and musical curricular offerings provide students with an interdisciplinary perspective that is unique among music programs.

-MT100 Musicianship & Theory I (4)
+MUTH100 Musicianship & Theory I (2 units)

 Activities includes sight-singing and melodic dictation of major and minor melodies in the F, G and C clefs, with modulation to the dominant; rhythmic drills involving simple and compound meter; diatonic harmonic dictation including triads and inversion, dominant sevenths and inversions and some secondary dominants; and sing-and-play drills involving the same harmonic material.

 Studies in diatonic harmony.
-Topics include primary and secondary triads and seventh chords, their inversions, non-harmonic tones, melodic analysis and part writing.
+Topics include primary and secondary triads and seventh chords, their inversions, non-harmonic tones, secondary dominants and seventh chords and their inversions, harmonic sequences, melodic analysis and part writing.

-MM200 Introduction to Worship (4)
+MUTH310 Introduction to Worship (4 units)

 A study of Christian worship, this course introduces the student to the biblical/theological foundations of worship, examining the nature and priority of worship as well as its many spiritual functions and varied expressions.

-MM400 The Hymn in Christian Worship (4)
+MUTH330 The Hymn in Christian Worship (2 units)